-- Creativity – Are we allowing employees to come up with ideas to improve the working environment?
+- Creativity – Are we allowing employees to develop ideas to improve the working environment?
 Can they speak freely within the office?

 - Office environment – Is our office environment conducive to maximising our employees’ productivity?
 Could we change our working hours/reporting structure/desk space to make people more comfortable?

-Preparing a checklist is a great way to ensure nothing is forgotten and to save you the hassle, we have prepared MYOB Exo and MYOB Advanced EOFY Checklists free to download on our Training Portal.
+Preparing a checklist is a great way to ensure nothing is forgotten.
+To save you the hassle, we have prepared MYOB Exo and MYOB Advanced EOFY Checklists, free to download on our Training Portal.
 Download yours now and ensure this EOFY is as stress-free as possible.

 *Access the Kilimanjaro Consulting Training Portal requires a simple and free registration*

 While it is difficult to take time out from the daily chaos of putting out bushfires, a long-term or strategic plan is essential to guide your business to success.
 Long-term planning is essentially divided into two parts:

 - What is in my control (inside the business) can I improve?